DenisKatic/SelfDrivingQuantumHybrid/README.md

 Test the first quantum hybrid model that is defined in the trained_quantum_circuits.json file with some sample images

 Note: The trained_quantum_circuits.json file contains the model path!

 Note: The env_settings.json file must be modified for testing.
 The qml_trainable parameters also defines, if the trainings weights of the trained_quantum_circuits.json file should be used or not.
 ```
 "trainable": false,                     # this flag defines whether the weights of the classic ml should be changed
 "hybrid": true,                         # defines if a hybrid model should be trained or not
-"qml_trainable": true                  # defines if the parameters of the hybrid model should be changed or not
+"qml_trainable": false                  # defines if the parameters of the hybrid model should be changed or not
 ```

 Command: